 Also known as increased intestinal permeability, it’s a condition in which gaps in your intestinal walls start to loosen.
-This allows larger substances, such as bacteria, toxins and undigested food particles, to pass across the intestinal walls into your bloodstream.
+This allows larger substances, such as bacteria, toxins, and undigested food particles, to pass across the intestinal walls into your bloodstream.

 How easily substances pass across the intestinal walls is known as intestinal permeability.

-In leaky gut syndrome, these tight junctions loosen, potentially allowing harmful substances like bacteria, toxins and undigested food particles to enter your bloodstream.
+In leaky gut syndrome, these tight junctions loosen, potentially allowing harmful substances like bacteria, toxins, and undigested food particles to enter your bloodstream.

-The exact cause of leaky gut syndrome is a mystery.
+The exact cause of leaky gut is a mystery.

 However, increased intestinal permeability is well known and occurs alongside several chronic diseases, including celiac disease and type 1 diabetes (5).

 However, research in healthy adults and those with non-celiac gluten sensitivity shows mixed results.
-While test-tube studies have found that gluten can increase intestinal permeability, human-based studies have not had the same effect (
+While test-tube studies have found that gluten can increase intestinal permeability, human-based studies have not observed the same effect (

 Aside from zonulin, other factors can also increase intestinal permeability.

-Research shows that higher levels of inflammatory mediators, such as tumor necrosis factor (TNF) and interleukin 13 (IL-13), or the long-term use of non-steroidal anti-inflammatory drugs (NSAIDS), such as aspirin and ibuprofen, may increase intestinal permeability (
+Research shows that higher levels of inflammatory mediators, such as tumor necrosis factor (TNF) and interleukin 13 (IL-13), or the long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen, may increase intestinal permeability (

-Summary The exact cause of leaky gut syndrome remains a mystery, but certain proteins like zonulin and markers of inflammation provide some clues.
+Summary The exact cause of leaky gut remains a mystery, but certain proteins like zonulin and markers of inflammation provide some clues.
 Other potential causes include long-term NSAID use and an imbalance of gut bacteria known as gut dysbiosis.